-To measure the performance and traffic of your website can be difficult if you don’t know what to quantify.
-To comprehend the process, you need to understand what you measure first, why you measure it, and how can you use those measurements to improve your website traffic.
+Measuring the performance and traffic of your website can be difficult if you don’t know what to quantify.
+To comprehend the process, you need to understand what you measure first, why you measure it, and how you can use those measurements to learn how to increase website traffic.

 Recommended: How To Use Sumo Like a Pro and Boost Your Traffic

 However, you can’t measure what you don’t track.
-That’s why the basis of every successful website tracking and digital marketing campaign starts with Key Performance Indicators (KPIs).
-With Digital Marketing KPIs, you can determine the measurements that will define your business’s online success.
+That’s why a successful digital marketing strategy focuses on the right Key Performance Indicators (KPIs).
+With digital marketing KPIs , you can determine the measurements that will define your business’s online success.

 What Are Digital Marketing KPIs?